PiCake314/3D-Scene/README.md

 ## Modes:
 Press 'm' to toggle between different modes:

  - 0: 1st Person Mode
  - 1: Orhogonal Mverhead View
   - 2: Perspective Overhead View

 ## Controls for 1st Person Mode:
 1. (w, a, s, d) for moving the player (yourself) forward, left, backwards, right.
 1. Press the spacebar to move up, and (`) to move down.
 1. Left, right, up, and down arrows control the player's rotation.

+## Controls for Overhead View:

+- Press left or right arrow keys to change the angle of view.

 ---
-- Time spent: 12 hours ;-;.
+- Time spent: 15 hours ;-;.